 If a person is arrested and charged with a theft charge in New Jersey, there are penalties if they are convicted.
 Depending on the exact type of criminal offenses they’ve been charged with, these penalties can include paying hefty fines and/or serving jail time.

 The State of New Jersey charges a theft crime in varying degrees.
 Anyone who is facing a theft crime will want to understand how the State of New Jersey determines the degree of the crime the accused is charged with and what a guilty verdict could mean.

-How Do New Jersey Courts Determine The Severity Of A Theft Charge?
+How Do New Jersey Courts Determine The Severity of a Theft Charge?

-New Jersey doesn’t classify theft crimes as misdemeanor or felony crimes.
+New Jersey doesn’t classify theft crimes as a misdemeanor or felony crimes.
 However, much like misdemeanors and felony crimes, theft crimes in New Jersey are classified by the nature of the theft, the value of the stolen property, and if the crime was committed in conjunction with a second crime (i.e. armed robbery or another violent crime).
 New Jersey differentiates the level of crime committed by the following:

 - Disorderly persons offenses are equated to what’s commonly referred to as a “misdemeanor offense and are the least serious of all theft crimes.

 - Indictable offenses are equated to what’s commonly referred to as a “felony” offense and are charged in varying degrees depending upon the crime and variables involved when it was carried out.

 New Jersey law also takes into consideration if the crime was committed by a first-time or repeat offender.